 Now that you have a layout, it is time to start shopping for furniture to fill the space.
 There are many types of desks to choose from.
 Your layout type will help guide you here.
 Where you don’t want to skimp ins on office chairs.
 Good chairs promote a happy work environment.
 Do some research and invest in chairs that will keep everyone happy and healthy.
 You also need to make some decisions as to computers and other electronics in the office.
 PCs are the most economical options.
 Macs are great graphics, video and audio editing, but they come at a premium.
 You also need to consider phone options.
 Will you use landlines or mobile phones or a combination of the two?

 You should be thinking about Internet options and setup from the beginning.
 You want to make sure high-speed internet is available before you sign any leases or contracts.
 Look up your options for providers and compare plans, pricing and contracts.
 Research connectivity levels and determine what your business needs based on industry and number of users on the system.
+Nextiva reviews from the actual users will serve you good in finding your VoIP match.
 Do your research and don’t jump into a contract without considering all your options.
 You can also set up your phone system at this time.
 Many companies are using internet-based phones these days.
 This system definitely has its pros and cons.
 Another essential for setting up a new office space is a vanity phone number, ensuring that potential clients and customers will always remember how to contact you.

 Setting up your first office as a small business owner is exciting.
 It can also be a daunting task.
 It is full of lists and delivery timing.
 Each task stacked precariously on the one before it.
 Make sure you have a plan and your office will be a source of joy instead of a headache.